...and what we believe

 ...to join the Community and get all the benefits

-- Membership dues can be partially supplemented using your child’s charter school funds.
+- Tuition may be partially supplemented using your child’s charter school funds.

 - Parents are responsible for maintaining all state requirements for “schooling.”

-- Families are encouraged to join us for field trips.
+- Families are encouraged to join us for field trips on the 1st & 3rd Thursdays

 ...because community means caring